 The MOSIP trial (Management of Obstructive Sleep apnea and Insomnia in Primary care) trial has been established in response to this significant pressure on the Australian health care system.
 This is an implementation and logistical trial using proven treatment techniques and builds on the previous research of the group through the National Centre for Sleep Health Services Research.

 To improve the management of insomnia and sleep apnea our multi-disciplinary team aims to recruit around 20 general practices across South Australia, providing a suite of sleep disorders management packages tailored to general practice, including:

-eHealth Screening and decision support tools for insomnia and sleep apnoea
+eHealth Screening and decision support tools for insomnia and sleep apnea

 Simple guidelines tailored for general practice,

-A suite of evidence-based referral/treatment options for insomnia and sleep apnoea,
+A suite of evidence-based referral/treatment options for insomnia and sleep apnea,

 Education and reimbursement for GPs and practice nurses, and

 Improved access to sleep specialists and ‘sleep’ psychologists for referral/advice regarding complex presentations.